perusio/lua-resty-ffi-uuid/README.md

 [type 4 UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29).
 The source of the UUID can be a time based or random.

-The library is compatible with
+The library is compatible with the
 [Distributed Computing Environment](https://en.wikipedia.org/wiki/Distributed_Computing_Environment) (DCE).

 ## Available functions